Connect with us

 We know that between 2,800 and 4,100 Division 1 college football players have been entering the portal per year.
 We know that just 54% were able to find opportunity at another school.
 Of that 54%, the majority of power 5 transfers end up at non-power 5 schools.
 So, most of the transfers are players dropping down a level to get better opportunity.

 There are exceptions to this though, most notably, at the QB position.
-USC and LSU got the last two Heisman Trophy winners out of the transfer portal.
+USC and LSU got two recent Heisman Trophy winners out of the transfer portal.
 Of course, their impact wasn’t enough to get their teams to the elite level, but they certainly benefitted their respective programs.
-These kinds of players have impact but are also outliers that are not indicative of the several hundred players that land a power 5 gig.
+We know these kinds of players have impact, but are also outliers that are not indicative of the several hundred players that land a power 5 gig.

 To find out, I looked at the top 20 teams in 247 Sports Transfer Portal Team Rankings.
 I’m starting by measuring the transfers’ initial impact.
 I want to see how much a great transfer class elevates a program from their previous season.
 In the table below, you can see that in the “YR 1 Gain” column.